Refuse to Primary Landfill

 The average workday tons of refuse sent to the primary landfill have increased slightly since 2013.
 To reverse this trend, the San Francisco Department of the Environment (SF Environment) conducts extensive outreach to educate city businesses, government employees, residents, and visitors on zero waste goals.
 SF Environment uses a wide variety of methods including face-to-face resident education, easy-to-understand signage, technical assistance for businesses, refuse audit information provision to generators, and online and traditional media marketing.
 SF Environment also registers construction and demolition debris transporters and requires that material be sent to registered recovery facilities.

 Overall, tons of refuse sent to landfills have decreased dramatically since 2000, with 2012 being the lowest year on record.
 The decrease in landfill tons can be attributed to programs, policies, education, enforcement, incentives, and partnerships.
 San Francisco was the first city in the country to adopt a simple-to-use, three-bin refuse collection program—recyclables, compostables, and trash—for all residents and businesses.
 San Francisco adopted and actively encourages compliance with policies such as the Zero Waste Resolution, Construction and Demolition Debris Recovery Ordinance, Mandatory Recycling and Composting Ordinance, Plastic Bag Reduction Ordinances, and Food Service Waste Reduction Ordinance.
 San Francisco provides financial incentives to haulers and generators to minimize waste and encourage recycling and composting.
+These effort have made San Francisco a national leader and have resulted in a material recovery rate of almost two and a half times the national average.

 How Performance is Measured

-Recology reports to SF Environment monthly on tons of refuse sent to the primary landfill.The number displayed on the scorecard page represents a fiscal year average of the raw daily values, and therefore may differ slightly than average of the monthly averages in the chart above.
+Recology reports to SF Environment quarterly on tons of refuse sent to the primary landfill.The number displayed on the scorecard page represents a fiscal year average of the raw daily values, and therefore may differ slightly than average of the monthly averages in the chart above.

 Learn more about SF Environment's Zero Waste Initiative.